Glendale, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog attack lawyers in Glendale, MO, know how victims can be affected after an incident.
-For instance, here are a few of the most common dog bite injuries:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Halvorsen Klote's dog attack attorneys in Glendale, MO, know how victims and their families can be affected.
+For example, below are a few of the most common dog bite injuries:

 • Rabies